seunboy1/HTTPS-Deployment/README.md

 # HTTPS-Deployment-Without-Custom-Domain-Name
-This focuses on the various way of securing your websites with HTTPS.
-Setting up HTTPS on your website can be done either with or without purchasing a custom domain name
+This shows how to secure your websites with HTTPS without buying domain name and certificates.
 <br/>

 ## HTTPS without purchasing domain name